Tuna Salad with Tomatoes and Peperoncini

-Tuna and Tomato Salad with Peperoncini is a tasty low-carb lunch or dinner option made with my favorite tuna packed in olive oil!
+Tuna Salad with Tomatoes and Peperoncini is a tasty low-carb lunch or dinner made with my favorite tuna packed in olive oil!
+And this is perfect to eat when it’s just too hot to cook!

-The weather is still way too hot in Utah, so this Tuna Salad with Tomatoes and Peperoncini was a perfect easy dinner on a day when cooking was just out of the question.
-This salad uses some of my very favorite summer ingredients like tuna packed in olive oil, grape tomatoes, Greek Peperoncini, and parsley, plus a spicy dressing that uses some of the Peperoncini juice and Green Tabasco Sauce to give it a definite kick.
+The weather is still HOT in Utah, so this Tuna Salad with Tomatoes and Peperoncini was a perfect easy dinner on a day when cooking was just out of the question.
+This salad uses some of my very favorite summer ingredients like tuna packed in olive oil, grape tomatoes, Greek Peperoncini, and parsley, plus a spicy dressing that uses some of the Peperoncini juice and Green Tabasco Sauce to give it a kick.

-This new salad recipe actually started out to be an update for Pinto Bean Salad with Tuna, Tomatoes, and Peperoncini that was back in the archives.
-But when I started to make that salad to take better photos, I realized I didn’t want the carbs from beans.
-And I loved how the salad turned out without beans (plus a few minor tweaks to the recipe) and I knew that my low-carb readers wouldn’t look twice at a salad with beans, even if I gave the suggestion of leaving them out.
+This new salad recipe is a lower carb version of a popular Pinto Bean Salad with Tuna, Tomatoes, and Peperoncini back in the archives.
+And this new version is perfect for anyone who doesn’t want the carbs from beans.
+I loved how the salad turned out without beans (plus a few minor tweaks to the recipe) and I knew that my low-carb readers would enjoy it as a salad without beans.
+You can make the salad even lower in carbs by using fewer tomatoes if you prefer.

 So that’s how I ended up with two similar salads with these beloved ingredients; take your choice of beans or no beans for this tasty salad!
-And have fun seeing how my food photography has improved, at least I hope so even though this salad isn’t overly photogenic.
+And have fun seeing how my food photography has improved, even though this salad isn’t overly photogenic.

 What Kind of Tuna Do I Use?

 I discovered Genova Tuna Packed in Olive Oil (affiliate link) more than 10 years ago, and when my store stopped carrying it, I started buying it on Amazon!
-Of course I can’t see through the computer screen to see which brand of tuna you buy, but I do want to emphasize how good the tuna packed in olive oil is in a salad like this.
-I’ve been raving about this delicious canned tuna for years, and (in case you’re wondering) this company has never paid me or given me free products to talk about their amazing tuna.
-But try the tuna packed in olive oil if you haven’t had it.
-I promise, you’ll be glad you did!
-And check out My Favorite Low-Carb Recipes with Tuna Packed in Olive Oil for more treats with canned tuna!
+I do want to emphasize how good the tuna packed in olive oil is in a salad like this.
+I’ve been raving about this delicious canned tuna for years, and (in case you’re wondering) this company has never paid me or given me free products).
+Check out My Favorite Low-Carb Recipes with Tuna Packed in Olive Oil for more treats with canned tuna!

 (Scroll down for complete recipe with nutritional information.)